HISTORY OF DHSAA, INC.

 SCHOLARSHIPS: Starting out with awarding an annual scholarship of $300 in 2006, the group is now able to offer two scholarships that are awarded to a graduating senior of Lakeside High School that has an eligible relative (limited to parents, grandparents, great grandparents, aunts and uncles) that were graduates of Downs High School.

-In 2017, the group introduced a new $500 award for an applicant with the same eligibility requirements but is from outside of the Waconda USD 272 District / Lakeside School and is either a graduating high school senior or is already enrolled attending any higher education facility in the US.
+In 2017, the group introduced a new $500 award for an applicant with the same eligibility requirements but is for students outside of the Waconda USD 272 District / Lakeside School and is either a graduating high school senior or is already enrolled attending any higher education facility in the US.